-This year, we held a national Day of Understanding on June 30.
+Every year, RSM is committed to designating time to have candid conversations with each other.
+In 2021, we held a National Week of Understanding in May.
 The goal was to set aside time to reflect, discuss and advance our understanding of race and inclusion.
 Our people shared personal video messages with their perspectives to foster inclusive interactions.

 Looking to start a conversation about diversity, equity and inclusion?
 Whether at work, at home or elsewhere, this checklist highlights some of RSM’s most powerful suggestions and guidelines for navigating tough conversations and building a more inclusive workforce and society.